My Food Rules to Help Picky Eaters

 Food Rules to Cure Picky Eating

-Wellness Mama » Blog » Mindset » Food Rules to Cure Picky Eating
+Wellness Mama » Blog » Mindset » My Food Rules to Help Picky Eaters

-In general, I’ve found that many parents assume that kids won’t eat or won’t like certain foods, even if the children themselves have never complained (or even tried a certain food before!).
-There is a perception that foods like chicken nuggets, sandwiches, and pre-packaged kid-sized snacks are the foods of choice for kids, and we (as parents) are hesitant to introduce foods that we fear they won’t like.
+Often, parents assume their kids won’t eat or like certain foods — even if they haven’t complained about (or even tried!) a certain food before.
+There’s a perception that “kid-friendly” foods like chicken nuggets, sandwiches, and pre-packaged snacks are the only things they want to eat.
+So we become hesitant to introduce different foods because we’re afraid our kids won’t like them.

-I’ve also found that the attitude we teach about food is as important as the food choices we offer.
-In the times I’ve visited other countries, there is a difference in how children ask for, eat, and behave in food related situations.
+I’ve also noticed that the attitude we teach our kids about food is just as important as the food choices we offer.
+When I’ve visited other countries, I’ve noticed a significant difference in how children ask for, eat, and behave around food.

-While I certainly think that the type of foods we market to and prepare for our children needs to change, I think it is also important to change the way our kids think about food as well.
+I certainly think the foods we market to and prepare for our children in the US need to change.
+But, I think it’s equally important to change the way our kids (and we!) think about food.

-I call these “Food Rules” though the name is slightly mis-leading.
-I think that while we certainly must have guidelines about how children act in food related situations, these “rules” should be taught by example and practice rather than iron fist (or wooden spoon).
+These are our “Food Rules,” though the name is slightly misleading.
+These aren’t hard and fast rules that make dinner times more problematic.
+Instead, these are guidelines about how children should act in food-related situations.
+These “rules” are best taught by example and practiced as a family rather than with an iron fist (or wooden spoon).

 1. No Complaining About Food